yuhsuanyeh/CVFX-Hw3/README.md

 GAN dissection can automatically find the corresponding feature maps of certain labels.
 The area of yellow circles indicates that the feature maps are similar.

+However, failures also happen frequently.
+We also show some failure case as the following figures:

 ## 3. Compare with other method

 * Globally and Locally Consistent Image Completion [method1]